KannonZenetism/zenetism-field-physics/zenetism/MP02-unified-metaphysics-ch4.md

 ### 4.16 Final Distinction — The Mask of Acclivity

 **Acclivous entropy** is not synthesis.
-It is the intensification of separation.
+It is the intensification of separation through refinement.

 It is entropy extending itself toward embodiment (**`E↑→E`**) —
 a motion not toward light,